 - If you are inviting the general public to your event, think broadly about the potential audience: local schools, retirement communities, professional groups, alumni, etc.

 - Communications managers can help you determine the news value of your event.
 Will you be featuring a headline making speaker?
 Will your event be the occasion to announce a major public policy or scientific discovery?
 Can you use your event to make the news?

 - Please do not send e-mail spam to advertise your event.
 Use the Comet Calendar and submit information to News Center.
-Your News Center feature will achieve greater visibility with longer staying power than a campus-wide e-mail.
-Your content will have a home on the News Center website that makes it findable with a Google search.
+Your item in News Center or the Comet Calendar will achieve greater visibility with longer staying power than a campus-wide e-mail.
+Your content will have a home on the News Center or Comet Calendar website that makes it findable with a Google search.
 This is particularly helpful for staff at information desks and switchboards who receive inquiries about an event.
 Depending on the nature of the event relative to other current events, News Center may highlight it the week of the event on the University’s homepage.

 - Consider whether you need a photographer for all or part of the event.
 The Office of Communications can assist you with finding a photographer.